From Individual Systems to Systems of Individuals

-Caitlin Walker and Marian Way teamed up on Saturday 26th October to run a one-day taster in Systemic Modelling as the first pilot for a nine-day training course, which will run over a number of months starting in April 2014.
+Caitlin Walker and Marian Way teamed up to run a one-day taster in Systemic Modelling as the first pilot for a six-day training course, which started in April 2014.

 Caitlin demonstrated her methods of spotting patterns and bringing them to light ‘with a light touch’.
 Marian invited us to model what we had just seen from the point of view of us as individuals; then as a group and finally, what we imagined might be Caitlin’s position.
 We then asked Caitlin questions based on what we had observed and the meaning we attached to it so that we could fill in the gap of the facilitator’s role by modelling her behaviour.